mandpd/logseq-plugin-github-get/README.md

 1. Ensure you are running [logseq version 0.6.5](https://github.com/logseq/logseq/releases) or later.
 2. Open the logseq settings menu.
-3. Select `Plugin Settings` and click on the `logseq-plugin-github-get` tab.
+3. Select `Plugin Settings` and click on the `Github File Getter` tab.
 4. _Required_: Enter a personal access token with full repository access rights in the field labeled `githubPat`.
 For more information on how to generate a personal access token, look [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 5. Optional: Enter the default github account name that your repository resides in.
 Use your `username` (not your email address) in the field labeled `githubAccount`.
 If this is left empty you must provide the account for every repository file that you wish to retrieve.
 See the section `Running the Github Command` below for the correct URL to use.
 6. Optional: Enter the name of the repository where your files reside.
 If this is left empty you must provide the account for every repository file that you wish to retrieve.
 See the section `Running the Github Command` below for the correct URL to use.